PaulHazelden/TheOtherPlace/Bibliography.md

 This is a list of the books currently in the bibliography, so that people can tell whether I know about a particular work.

-In the book, each entry is followed by a brief description.
+In the actual bibliography, each entry is followed by a brief description.

 **Anselm of Canterbury**, edited by Brian Davies and G R Evans. _Anselm of Canterbury: The Major Works_, Oxford World’s Classics.
 OUP (2008)